Diving the Oil Rigs in Southern California: A Unique Underwater Adventure

 Join the Dive Club Community at Eco Dive Center

-If you’re interested in diving the oil rigs or connecting with others who have experienced this amazing dive, consider joining us for our monthly Dive Club Night at Eco Dive Center.
-Held on the first Tuesday of each month, our Dive Club Night is a great place to hear from experienced speakers, connect with other divers, and swap stories about unique dive sites like the oil rigs.
+If you’re interested in diving the oil rigs or connecting with others who have experienced this incredible dive, join us for our monthly Dive Club Night at Eco Dive Center.
+Held on the first Tuesday of every month, this event is a fantastic opportunity to hear from experienced speakers, meet fellow divers, and plan your next adventure!

 Planning Your Oil Rig Dive